 A Final Word

-Those are the most common ways to blur images in Photoshop, but they’re far from the only methods available.
+Those are the most common ways to blur a photo in Photoshop, but they’re far from the only methods available.
 Photoshop has a dedicated Blur brush and a whopping 16 different blur filters, but most of them are only useful for extremely specific situations.
 If you’ve got a great method for blurring images that I didn’t cover, feel free to let me know in the comments!About Thomas Boldt